BingyuMao/BingyuMao.github.io/_pages/cv.md

 Supervisor: Yaoyun Zhang, The University of Texas Health Science Center at Houston

-• Standardization of drug terminology completed by Python: Normalized the drug dataset named NCCD from Chinese Food and Drug Administration(CFDA); Used web crawler to link drug name from NCCD to RxNorm(drug dataset from U.S.FDA);Mapped the data and arrange to a dictionary.
+• Standardization of drug terminology completed by Python: Normalized the drug dataset named NCCD from Chinese Food and Drug Administration (CFDA); Used web crawler to link drug name from NCCD to RxNorm; Mapped the data and arrange to a dictionary.

 • Practiced to use the Java projects for NLP models and handle result sets.